keenlabs/Keen-Docs/source/index.rst

 Welcome
 =======

 Keen.io helps developers understand how people use the applications they create.
-We provide cloud infrastructure and REST APIs for :doc:`Data Collection <data_collection/data_collection>` and :doc:`Data Analysis <data_analysis/data_analysis>`.
+We provide cloud infrastructure and REST APIs for :doc:`Data Collection <data-collection/index>` and :doc:`Data Analysis <data-analysis/index>`.
 Use Keen.io to record user interactions, then use our APIs to analyze your data.
 One more thing - we also support full data extraction so you can get your data into Excel, Hadoop, or any other tools you might need.

 Choose one of these options to get started:

-	* Our :doc:`getting_started_guide` will walk you through a hands-on cURL example.
+	* Our :doc:`getting-started-guide` will walk you through a hands-on cURL example.
-	* iOS devs: jump straight into :doc:`integrating your iOS app <clients/iOS/usage_guide>`.
+	* iOS devs: jump straight into :doc:`integrating your iOS app <clients/iOS/usage-guide>`.
 Download `our SDK <http://keen.io/static/code/KeenClient.zip>`_.
 	* Ruby folks: Gem install Keen.
-Reference :doc:`our Ruby Client Usage Guide <clients/ruby/usage_guide>`.
+Reference :doc:`our Ruby Client Usage Guide <clients/ruby/usage-guide>`.

 Need help?
 Want to tell us what could make Keen.io better?
 Chat with us at `users.keen.io <http://users.keen.io/>`_.